jeremeamia/kohana-less/README.md

 [LESS module by mongeslani](http://github.com/mongeslani/kohana-less) but simpler, and includes lessphp via a submodule.

+## Note

+I use SASS now, so I don't plan on updating this module anymore.
+You should fork and maintain your own copy if you want to continue using this.

 ## How to Use

 The `LESS::compile()` function is all you need.
 It takes the name of a `.less`